Cold Sweats: Causes, Symptoms, and Treatment

 - If you have low glucose levels, get an energy drink as soon as possible.
 You can also eat fruit.

 - If you feel you will faint, try lying down and elevating your legs.
 Rest for a while.
-If you experience loss of consciousness, rest for a while and then drink water or fruit juice.
+If you experience a loss of consciousness, rest for a while and then drink water or fruit juice.

 Cold sweats happen when your body experiences a sudden and significant amount of stress that it’s not used to bearing.